Scary? Buy Why? What so new in the month of March? It comes every year after February.

 What should an investor do if interested in ELSS?

-- Want to claim 80C deduction of Rs.1 lac 50 thousand for the financial year, go and invest in lump-sum up to Rs.1 lac 50 thousand
+Want to claim the 80C deduction of Rs.1 lac 50 thousand for the financial year, go and invest in lump-sum up to Rs.1 lac 50 thousand

-Some equity-linked mutual funds with good track record
+Some equity-linked mutual funds with a good track record

 There are a little over 100 ELSS mutual funds operational as in March 2017.
 Fourteen ELSS funds are such which have an AUM (asset under management) of over rupees one thousand crores.
 Twenty-nine schemes have AUM in between rupees one hundred crore and one thousand crores.
 Remaining sixty-eight schemes have AUM of less than rupees one hundred crores.
 Please note that AUM figure is that of December 2016.